 A. I recommend that no CWC allowance be included in PacifiCorp’s revenue requirement.

+Q. WHAT WAS THE COMMISSION DECISION REGARDING CWC IN PACIFICORP’S LAST LITIGATED RATE CASE?

+A. In PacifiCorp’s last litigated rate case, Docket Nos.
+UE-061546 and UE-060817 (Consolidated), the Commission determined that, due to problems of allocation methodology, the Company should be denied an allowance for CWC.
+The Company had employed a lead-lag study, but had failed to correctly apply the WCA allocation methodology./ My proposal achieves the same result, but for differing reasons.

-/Q. WHY DO YOU PROPOSE TO NOT RECOGNIZE ANY ALLOWANCE FOR CWC IN THIS PROCEEDING?
+Q. WHY DO YOU PROPOSE TO NOT RECOGNIZE ANY ALLOWANCE FOR CWC IN THIS PROCEEDING?

 A. It has been my experience that electric utilities generally have a negative CWC allowance when a properly calculated lead-lag study is performed.
 I both performed and supervised several electric utility lead-lag studies while employed by the Missouri Public Service Commission which have resulted in negative CWC allowances.
 In fact, in Missouri, it is most often the case for electric utilities to have negative CWC allowances for purposes of rate cases.